 The pediatrician went on to tell me that goat’s milk doesn’t contain any folates.
 She also declared, with disgust in her voice, that my daughter was the only infant in her practice who was “on goat’s milk!”
 With one last insult, she exclaimed, “And goats are such ugly animals!”
 I swear, she actually said this!
 At this point, I realized she was grasping at straws.

-So, I informed this “doctor” that I was also sure that my daughter was also the only infant in her practice who was eating rapini which happens to be full of folates.
+So, I informed this “doctor” that I was sure that my daughter was also the only infant in her practice who was eating rapini which happens to be full of folates.

 Sautéed rapini is a good introduction to the vegetable if you’ve never had it before, but be sure to eat it with some fresh, crusty bread.
 It has a strong flavor, and I think you’ll find, you may want some bread alongside it.

-Another recipe using rapini: Rapini and Besciamella Orecchiette
+Another recipe using rapini: rapini and besciamella orecchiette

-Sautéed Rapini
+Sautéed Rapini Recipe

 recipe is one that is used by Italians all over Italy serves 4 as a side dish